davehasagithub/slidewsl/NOTES.md

   or configuration (such as local changes, branches, and shelved items).
 - The image file is created at `%userprofile%\slidewsl.img` and mounted at `/mnt/slidewsl`.
-  It's set to grow to a max size of 20G.
+  It's set to grow to a max size of 20G (currently hard-coded in `disk-image.sh`).
+- The `.angular` folder can quickly chew up lots of space.
+Either disable cli caching or purge this folder periodically.
 - Symlinks (such as from $HOME to /mnt) are possible, but currently not advised.
 - The mount is controlled by the `disk-image` systemd service.
 - When unmounting or rebuilding WSL:
-  - Be sure to stop IntelliJ, becauses:
+  - Be sure to stop IntelliJ, because:
     - It will attempt to create files under the mount folder when the image isn't mounted.
     - It can also create files as root before the default user is set, thereby causing user provisioning to fail.
-  - Bring down docker containers or their processes might be killed.
+  - Bring down docker containers, or their processes might be killed.
 - It's unclear if systemd shuts down gracefully when Windows shuts down or reboots:
   [8939](https://github.com/microsoft/WSL/discussions/11225),
   [11225](https://github.com/microsoft/WSL/issues/8939).